-“My father was born and bred in Watford and immigrated to NZ in 1947, so when my adult children decided to work in the UK I decided to come and explore my roots and meet family, all of whom had just been names under photographs.
+“My father was born and bred in Watford and immigrated to New Zealand in 1947, so when my adult children decided to work in the UK I decided to come and explore my roots and meet family, all of whom had just been names under photographs.
 I also decided to catch up with a long-lost friend in Oxford.
 She had been working for Oxford Aunts and sowed the seed of change and I applied to Oxford Aunts when I got home.

 My first job was in a small village caring for two single ladies who were sisters.
 On day four of the placement the youngest sister collapsed and died later in hospital.
 If I had had any doubts in my abilities, I knew I could do this job for them as I supported the older sister through her loss.
 I stayed with her for nearly two and a half years.

 In the eleven years I have been working for Oxford Aunts there have been many clients and each one has taught me something about myself or about the world they live in.
 They are a mine of historic information, even those with dementia which is so interesting.
 In some of their lucid moments it is amazing what they will come out with.
-At these times you see the person they used to be and they are alive with their memories, which they are very glad to share.
+At these times, you see the person they used to be, and they are alive with their memories, which they are very glad to share.

 Over the years I have become part of my clients’ lives, as well as their families.
 I love helping them to live life with independence, choice and dignity.
-Sometimes I have been there when it was their time to go and I have felt honoured to see them ‘on their way’.
-Just recently I was surprised to get a text message from the daughter of a gentleman I was with for a short time last year on the first anniversary of his passing.
+Sometimes, I have been there when it was their time to go, and I have felt honoured to see them ‘on their way’.
+Just recently, I was surprised to get a text message from the daughter of a gentleman I was with for a short time last year on the first anniversary of his passing.
 She had thought of me as I had been there with him and her when he passed.
 I was able to ensure that she was there with her father so she could spend a priceless last hour with him and was there to help her through a difficult situation – so I was touched that she thought of me.

 I have been fortunate to see quite a bit of the UK in my years working for Oxford Aunts.
-In between placements I have stayed all over the country.
+In between placements, I have stayed all over the country.
 I love my work as a live-in carer – the people I have met, the places I have been, the friends made, the colleagues I have met from all over the world.
-We all get so much satisfaction supporting the older generation – and that enriches for the soul.”
+We all get so much satisfaction supporting the older generation – and that enriches the soul.”

 TALK TO US ABOUT YOUR LIVE-IN CARE NEEDS